TIY-NET-Tampa/Intro-To-NET-CrashCourse/README.md

 # Intro-To-NET-CrashCourse

 This is the repository where the "hands on" portion of the "What/Why/How to .NET" crash course will live.
 The main branch will contain the Instructions (the README) and any other default code examples that are needed (if any).
 There is a branch called "Final".
-That is the complete example of what we are going to build
+That is the complete example of what we are going to build.
+These are just a step by step guide, for the explaination and more details you have to come to the crash course.

 ## Pre Reqs